MrSakine/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Prints the last digit of the number

 # 2-print_alphabet.c
+Prints the alphabet in lowercasie

+# 3-print_alphabets.c
-Prints the alphabet in lowercase
+Prints the alphabet in lowercase, and then in uppercase